Windows Security provides the following built-in security options to help protect your device from malicious software

 The following are advanced options for troubleshooting your security processor.

-This is where you will see any relevant error messages about your security processor.
+This is where you'll see any relevant error messages about your security processor.
 Here's a list of the error messages that might appear:

 - A firmware update is needed for your security processor (TPM).